 Now that you know what to look for in a contract, it also helps to know when someone might be attempting to scam you into an agreement you didn’t request.
 Sometimes, suspicious sales activities occur at your home, on your front porch.

 In other, recent security blogs, we’ve shared ways to protect your personal information and helpful home security tips, including staying safe when someone knocks at your door.
 Not everyone who stops by is a bad guy, and many legitimate home security providers check in with neighbors when in the area, to provide information.
 Be wary of a visitor who uses high-pressure tactics and wants access to your home or your signature.
 Whether a person calls your home or shows up on your porch, protect your home and identity before ever signing a contract – or providing access to your bank account – by following these steps:

 Ask Important Questions and Be a Wise Consumer

 At Alert 360, we believe in building strong relationships with our customers from the start and offer a No Secrets form, one of the most transparent in our industry.
 This form helps highlight key terms of our agreements.
 Before you consider signing an agreement, ask your provider if they offer a similar form or will review the key terms with you.
 If you’re still unsure, check with the Better Business Bureau or Federal Trade Commission for guidance or background on the provider.

 The services we rely on – whether it’s to protect our most precious possessions or to help us stay connected to friends and family – require serious consideration and a commitment from both you and the service provider.
 That’s not a bad thing.
 Feeling pressured to sign a document before you understand the agreement is.
 Use these tips to become a more confident and wise consumer.

-Interested in Alert 360?
+Interested in learning more about Alert 360?
 Click below!